WICG/view-transitions/scoped-transitions.md

 means that it will host the [`::view-transition`][v-t-pseudo] pseudo-element tree, and act as a container for the transition animations.

+## Motivation

-This delivers four benefits to the developer that were not achievable before:
+Scoped view transitions delivers four benefits to the developer that were not achievable before:

 * _Concurrent transitions:_  Two or more elements can run view transitions at the same time without being aware of each other.
 For example, different component libraries